hthuz/ece374/regexp.md

 Note: $1$ can't be in middle of two $0$s
 Ans: $1^*0^*1^*$

+- All strings that do not contain $10$ as a substring
+Note: 0 must appear before 1
+Ans: $0^*1^*$

 - All strings that contain $101$ or $010$ as a substring
 Ans: $(0 + 1)^*(101 + 010)(0 + 1)^* $

 - All strings that do not contain $111$ as a substring
 Note: appearance of $111$ should be avoid
 Ans: $((\epsilon + 1 + 11)0)^*(\epsilon + 1 + 11)0^*$

+Regular languages are closed under union, concatenation, kleene star, intersection

+Languages accepted by DFAs are closed under complement, intersection and union

+Languages accepted by NFAs are closed under concatenation, union, kleene star.

+CFLs are closed under union, concatenation and Kleene star but not under intersection